kabhinav25/redmine_issue_query_detail/README.md

 The issue query page will show two links to choose the view for query result:

 1. classic view - this is the current view used in issue query
 2. modern view - lists all the issues from the query result.
 Selecting an issue will load up its details.
+Editing/Updating the issue is currently not supported in this view (but may work).

 ![](extra/screenshot.png)